evasilverstein/symmetry-breaking-files/paper_code/paper_code/README.md

-# ECD Symmetry Breaking Paper Code
+# Code accompanying paper: Symmetry Breaking in Transformers for Efficient and Interpretable Training

-This package implements the ECD (Energy Conserving Descent) optimizer with symmetry-breaking mechanisms for transformer training, as described in the accompanying paper.
+This package implements the ECD (Energy Conserving Descent) optimizer and an explicit symmetry-breaking mechanism using unlearned stochastic attention biases for transformer training, as described in the accompanying paper.
+It also includes code to analyze two additional measures beyond validation loss:  (1)  downstream performance on a suite of simple logic puzzles and (2) an analysis of alignment of token classes' key vectors with the preferred bias directions.

 ## Key Idea

-Transformers have continuous rotational symmetries in attention (Q → RQ, K → RK leaves scores invariant).
-These symmetries create conserved Noether currents that constrain ECD optimization.
-Breaking these symmetries via random query biases (bQ) enables ECD to match/exceed Adam performance.
+Transformers have continuous rotational symmetries in attention (Q → RQ, K → RK leaves scores invariant and similarly for the value-output sector), leading to many redundant parameters carried along in the computation.
+These symmetries create conserved Noether currents and can limit chaotic exploration, impeding Energy Conserving Descent (ECD) optimization.
+Breaking these symmetries via random query and value biases (bQ) enables ECD to compete with Adam and SOAP.

+Moreover, singling out preferred directions introduces a new learning opportunity for any optimizer:  the model  can learn to align or anti-align the key vectors of particular, semantically interpretable, token classes with the query bias direction, amplifying or suppressing their attention.

 ## Installation